infiniflow/ragflow/api/http_api_reference.md

   - `"create_time"` (default)
   - `"update_time"`
 - `"desc"`: (*Path parameter*), `boolean`
   Indicates whether the retrieved sessions should be sorted in descending order.
-Defaults to `True`.
+Defaults to `true`.
+- `"name"`: (*Path parameter*) `string`
+  The name of the chat session to retrieve.
 - `"id"`: (*Path parameter*), `string`
   The ID of the chat session to retrieve.
-- `"name"`: (*Path parameter*) `string`
-  The name of the chat session to retrieve.

 ### Response